Skip to contents

 ## --------------------------------------------------------------

 Once a file is uploaded you can reuse it for different requests.
-Note that Gemini also supports tidyllm_schema(), allowing you to get structured responses for all file types that you can use with Gemini:
+Gemini also supports tidyllm_schema() for structured output across all file types:

 structured_request <- llm_message("Extract some details about this video") |>